kyletress/kyletress.github.io/README.md

+# Kyle Tress

+This is my personal website.
+It's a fork of my [Skeleton Jekyll Theme](https://github.com/kyletress/skeleton).
+Check out the instructions below for using the theme on your own site.

 # Skeleton

 Skeleton is an intentionally simple base Jekyll theme.
 Its minimal design is suitable for customization while remaining content-focused.